-The total capacity associated with these solar energy systems is about 25.8 megawatts (MW), with about 6.6 MW located in the District-as of March 1, 2013.
-The current solar capacity is less than the 47.4 MW of estimated solar capacity necessary to meet the new RPS requirement of 0.50 percent required by the DGAA in 2012 and less than the 47.7 MW of estimated solar capacity necessary to meet the 0.50 percent required by the DGAA in 2013.
+The total capacity associated for all solar energy systems is about 29.9 megawatts (MW), with about 10.4 MW located in the District-as of March 14, 2014.
+The current solar capacity is less than the 47.7 MW of estimated solar capacity necessary to meet the new RPS requirement of 0.50 percent required by the DGAA in 2013 and less than the 58.1 MW of estimated solar capacity necessary to meet the 0.60 percent required by the DGAA in 2014.
 As noted above, many of these solar energy systems are certified in more than one jurisdiction, so it is difficult to determine the resources fully available to meet the District's RPS requirement.
+However, the District's solar REC prices are the highest in the region, so there is a significant financial incentive to sell to electricity suppliers who need to satisfy the solar requirement in the District.
 In addition, the "grandfather" provision for electricity supply contracts means that a portion of the electricity sales will not be subject to the new RPS requirements.
-The results of the 2012 annual compliance reports, due May 1, 2013, should help provide further insight on the electricity suppliers' ability to meet the higher solar requirement.
-The chart below shows the capacity of all renewable energy generated by the District's certified renewable generators by fuel type and location as of March 1, 2013:
+The results of the 2013 annual compliance reports, due May 1, 2014, should help provide further insight on the electricity suppliers' ability to meet the higher solar requirement.
+The table below shows the capacity of all the District's certified renewable generators by fuel type and location as of March 14, 2014: